VasilVerdouw/smart-brackets/README.md

 Currently Smart Brackets supports te following corrections:

+### Typing detection

+All below operations will only be applied when you're typing!
+When moving the cursor to the position and deliberately placing the character Smart Brackets won't mess up your code.

+If you actually meant to place a character a certain way and Smart Brackets moved it to the wrong position, just press ctrl + z (undo) to keep it your way.

 ### Semicolon in string correction

 ```js
 // User placed
 let example = "semicolon;"